MronakX/CSEWI24202-proj/README.md

 credit: Dawei Guo, [https://github.com/MronakX](https://github.com/MronakX)

-The modified A* algorithm with resource is implemented in `build.ipynb`, where we also implemented a baseline ordinary A* algorithm.
+The modified A* algorithm with resource is implemented in `stateful-pathfind.ipynb`, where we also implemented a baseline ordinary A* algorithm.

 Modify the folloing line to whatever benchmark you want to test.
 Also customize the starting point and goal point to adapt the data.